BryanDedeur/bridge-graph-instances/README.md

 # Truss Bridge Problem Instances

-This is a set of 20 undirected graphs all representing realistic truss bridge structures.
-Additionally included is .obj files for 2D vertex coordinates.
+This is a set of 40 undirected graphs all representing realistic truss bridge structures.
+There are 20 small and 20 large instances of 4 different truss structures, howe, ktruss, pratt, warren.
+Foreach instance there are two representations, a .csv adjacency matrix and .obj vertex coordinates and edge connections file (which can be imported into blender).

 | Id | Problem Instance | Num Edges | Num Vertices |
 |----|------------------|-----------|--------------|